 A new plan by the Amsterdam’s city authorities, announced this week, aims to ban all petrol and diesel vehicles by 2030.
-The ban is part of the Actieplan Schone Lucht, or Clean Air Action Plan, and covers cars, trucks, mass transit and boats within an large zero emissions zone.
+The ban is part of the Actieplan Schone Lucht, or Clean Air Action Plan, and covers cars, trucks, mass transit and boats within a large zero-emission zone.

-To achieve its goals, the city wants to phase in the the Clean Air plan in steps, beginning with a 2020 expansion of the environmental zone to forbid the use of 15-year-old diesel passenger cars within the A10 ring road border.
-Two years later, freight traffic within the zone must meet Euro6 standards, while public transit operating south of Amsterdam Centraal must use emissions free vehicles only.
-From 2025, the inner-A10 environmental zone will become totally emissions free under the city’s plan.
-This will affect taxis, mopeds and scooters, as well as all buses, coaches, trucks, and vans.
+To achieve its goals, the city wants to phase in the Clean Air plan in steps, beginning with a 2020 expansion of the environmental zone to forbid the use of 15-year-old diesel passenger cars within the A10 ring road border.
+Two years later, freight traffic within the zone must meet Euro6 standards, while public transit operating south of Amsterdam Centraal must use emission-free vehicles only.
+From 2025, the inner-A10 environmental zone will become totally emission-free under the city’s plan.
+This will affect taxis, mopeds, and scooters, as well as all buses, coaches, trucks, and vans.

-The plan will be debated by the full city council from the end of this month, and followed by a six-week period for public comment.
+The plan will be debated by the full city council from the end of this month and followed by a six-week period for public comment.
+Download the document here.